USS Hornet (CV-8)

+In April 1942, the ship, part of a task force that also included her sister ship USS Enterprise, launched the Doolittle Raid on Tokyo, then sortied in mid-May toward the South Pacific, before being abruptly recalled to Hawaii to participate in the Battle of Midway in June.
+After the victory at Midway, while the Pacific Fleet's other three carriers went south to support the early August invasion of Guadalcanal and Tulagi, in the Solomon Islands, Hornet was retained in Hawaii in reserve.
+This did not last; in late August, she was sent to join the other carriers, a move that proved necessary, as the other vessels, one by one, were disabled.
+By late September, Hornet was the only American fleet carrier active in the Pacific.

-During World War II in the Pacific Theater, she launched the Doolittle Raid on Tokyo and participated in the Battle of Midway and the Buin-Faisi-Tonolai raid.
-In the Solomon Islands campaign, she was involved in the capture and defense of Guadalcanal and the Battle of the Santa Cruz Islands, where she was irreparably damaged by enemy torpedo and dive bombers.
+Hornet spent most of her time in the South Pacific patrolling the waters east of Guadalcanal, to help keep sea lanes open and offer general support.
+On 15 September, she was present when a Japanese submarine sank the carrier Wasp and scored hits on two other warships.
+On 5 October 1942, her task force sailed west to attack Japanese shipping and air facilities near the southeast end of Bougainville (the Buin-Faisi-Tonolai Raid).
+Later that month, at the Battle of the Santa Cruz Islands, she was irreparably damaged by enemy torpedo and dive bombers.
 Faced with an approaching Japanese surface force, Hornet was abandoned and later torpedoed and sunk by approaching Japanese destroyers.
 Hornet was in service for one year and six days, and was the last U.S. fleet carrier ever sunk by enemy fire.
 For these actions, she was awarded four service stars and a citation for the Doolittle Raid in 1942, and her Torpedo Squadron 8 received a Presidential Unit Citation for extraordinary heroism for its performance at the Battle of Midway.

 In January 2019, the wreckage of the vessel was located near the Solomon Islands.